Help: Group Registration of Newspaper Issues

 Collective Work Authorship

 As mentioned above, the newspaper must be a collective work, and the claim in each issue must be limited to the collective work.
+When you submit this form, the term “collective work authorship” will be added automatically to your application.

 To register a group of newspapers, you must upload a digital copy of each issue to the electronic registration system.
 The upload must include a complete copy of the final edition of each issue published during the month specified in the application.